duanwujie/debian-policy-chinese/policy/ch-files.rst

 library unstripped, for example when building a separate package to support debugging.

-Shared object files (often ``.so`` files) that are not public libraries, that is, they are not meant to be linked to by third party executables (binaries of other packages), should be installed in subdirectories of the ``/usr/lib`` directory.
+Shared object files (often ``.so`` files) that are not public libraries, that is, they are not meant to be linked to by third party executables (binaries of other packages), should be installed in subdirectories of the ``/usr/lib`` or ``/usr/lib/triplet`` directories (see the FHS for a definition).
 Such files are exempt from the rules that govern ordinary shared libraries, except that they must not be installed executable and should be stripped. [#]_

 Packages that use ``libtool`` to create and install their shared libraries install a file containing additional metadata (ending in